michael-sumner/go-make-things/content/articles/2019-05-28-the-problem-with-single-page-apps.md

 4. Match the URL against a map of *routes*, and serve the right content based on it.
 5. If your URL has variable information in it (like a todolist ID, for example), parse that data out of the URL.
 6. Detect when someone clicks the browser's back button/forward button, and update the URL and UI.
-7. Use JavaScript to update the `title` attribute on the page.
+7. Update the `title` element on the page.
 8. Use *even more JavaScript* to dynamically focus the content area when the content changes (for screen-reader users).

 (*Shoutout to [Ashley Bischoff for those last two](https://twitter.com/handcoding/status/1133394105655017473)!*)